andreroxhage/ETSN15-Software-Requirements-Engineering/Release 1/README.md

 Add DR1 to ER diagram
 flight search - schedule (1-1)? rethink the cardinality

-Vritual window missing ID as well.
+Virtual window missing ID as well.
 Needs more descruptions regarding the context of the windows, add text before the virtual window.

 #### Quality